Azure-Samples/azure-sql-db-vectors-kmeans/README.md

 and then create the supporting table to store vector values in an expanded columnstore format:

 - `src/sql/02-create-support-table.sql`

+Attention: if you want to use a table of yours instead of the provided sample dataset, please make sure the the columns names in the supporting table are

+- `item_id`
+- `vector_value_id`
+- `vector_value`

 ### Run the application